-The "importance" column below reflects the selection criteria priorities and preferences of the co-op members and will often vary between co-ops.
+Please note: The "importance" column below reflects the selection criteria priorities and preferences of the co-op members and will often vary from one co-op to another

-Category Description Importance Offer the best price The extent to which proposed 34/38 members indicated as Questions 1 - 11 pricing terms are competitive. important.
-Use higher quality equipment Questions 12 - 15 The extent to which the Proposer incorporates high-quality components (high CEC panel ratings, flashed/non-penetrating attachments, etc.) and American-made products into their system design.
-27/38 members indicated as important.
-Have more experience Questions 16 - 19 The extent to which the Proposer demonstrates a track record of quality work and incorporates photovoltaic technologies in line with industry standards.
-Experience in the local market is a plus.
-13/38 members indicated as important.
-Offer stronger warranties Questions 20 - 22 The extent to which the Proposer offers strong warranties on system components and labor.
-26/38 members indicated as important.
-Are a local company or woman or minority-owned business Questions 23 - 25 The extent to which the proposed solar PV systems foster social and community development, including hiring local area workers and offering local job training opportunities.
-Preference will be given to locally owned companies.
-17/38 members indicated as important.
-Battery storage Question 3 Competitiveness and variety of product offerings.
-11/38 indicated interest.
-18/38 indicated potential interest.
-Level 2 electric vehicle chargers Competitiveness and variety of 8/38 indicated interest.
-Question 4 product offerings.
+Category Description Importance Offer the best price Questions 1 - 11 The extent to which proposed pricing terms are competitive.
+48/60 or 80% Use higher quality equipment Questions 12 - 15 The extent to which the Proposer incorporates high- quality components (high CEC panel ratings, flashed/non-penetrating attachments, etc.) and American-made products into their system design.
+49/60 or 82% Have more experience Questions 16 - 19 The extent to which the Proposer demonstrates a track record of quality work and incorporates photovoltaic technologies in line with industry standards.
+Experience in the Orange County market a plus.
+27/60 or 45% Offer stronger warranties Questions 20 - 22 The extent to which the Proposer offers strong warranties on system components and labor.
+45/60 or 75%